wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 # <center>Deploying a Streamlit App</center>

 ### Introduction
 In the last article, we created a RandomForest Regression model that can be used to predict Airbnb apartment prices.
 The next natural step after creating a machine learning model is to share the results as well as the model with the users.
+Here is the [link](https://rf-price-prediction.herokuapp.com/) to my app on Heroku.

 Let's look at some of the quick steps on how to deploy a model on Heroku.

 #### 1. Overview
 [Streamlit](https://www.streamlit.io/) is an open source tool for building and deploying data application.
 It makes sharing of prototypes and analysis results very easy.
 To get started, follow the documentation [here](https://docs.streamlit.io/en/stable/).